This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 - Your lawyer can help you find financial assistance through government agencies.

-- A lawyer can give you the best chance of getting justice for those who harmed your child and recovering damages from the responsible parties.
+- A lawyer can give you the best chance of getting justice for your child and recovering damages from the responsible parties.

-- A disability rights lawyer can help you figure out if your child is facing discrimination.
+- A disability rights lawyer can help you determine if your child is facing discrimination.

 - The right lawyer will fight for your child’s rights.

 - A good lawyer can help ensure your child has access to appropriate educational services, mainstream classes, and even assistive devices and technology at school.

 How to Find a Good Kansas Cerebral Palsy Lawyer

 Knowing that you need a lawyer for your child and choosing the right one are two different things.
-Make sure you only hire a lawyer who specializes in these kinds of cases.
+Make sure you only hire a lawyer who specializes in medical malpractice cases.
 Malpractice lawsuits are complicated and require specific expertise and knowledge of the laws.

-When hiring a lawyer, experience, and specialty is essential, but so are other factors.
+When hiring a lawyer, experience and area of expertise are essential, but so are other factors.
 Look for a lawyer who charges on a contingency basis, for instance, so that you do not have to find the money upfront for legal services.

 Kansas Medical Malpractice Laws

 In Kansas, you have two years from the time of the incident or from the time you realized it happened to file a lawsuit.
 There is a hard limit of four years from the negligent act to file.
 If you are unaware of this statute of limitations, you could miss your chance.

-Also, Kansas law requires that the lawyers on each side of a malpractice case attempt to settle before it can go to trial.
+Also, Kansas law requires that the lawyers on each side of a malpractice case attempt to settle before going to trial.
 The process involves going before a review panel of legal and medical experts who will decide if there was medical malpractice.
 This ruling can be used in a trial if no settlement is reached.

 Disability Rights in Kansas